blueimp/Gallery/README.md

 )
 ```

-Please note that this attribute only has an effect on some browsers, e.g. Safari
+Please note that this attribute only has an effect on some mobile browsers, e.g.
-on iOS 10 and later.
+Safari on iOS 10 and later.
-However, most browser provide video controls to switch to fullscreen mode.
+However, all browsers provide video controls to switch between fullscreen and
+inline mode on user request.

 #### Multiple video sources